Find Affordable College Courses

 Of the 93 students majoring in foreign languages and linguistics at Emory, 29% are male and 71% are female.

-Read full report on Foreign Languages & Linguistics at Emory University
+Full Foreign Languages & Linguistics at Emory University Report

-Out of the 28 schools in Georgia that were part of this year’s ranking, Georgia State University landed the # 3 spot on the list.
-Located in the city of Atlanta, Georgia State is a public college with a fairly large student population.
+A rank of #3 on this year’s list means Georgia State University is a great place for foreign languages and linguistics students working on their bachelor’s degree.
+Located in the large city of Atlanta, Georgia State is a public school with a fairly large student population.

 Of the 92 students majoring in foreign languages and linguistics at Georgia State, 22% are male and 78% are female.

-Read full report on Foreign Languages & Linguistics at Georgia State University
+Full Foreign Languages & Linguistics at Georgia State University Report

 #4